-Proposals for fundraising activities for all athletic teams and booster clubs must be submitted to the Athletic Director.
+Proposals for fundraising activities for all athletic teams and booster clubs must be submitted to the Athletic Director and approved by the Director of Institutional Advancement.

-Proposals for all fundraising activities for all nonathletic co-curricular organizations must be submitted to the Student Council.
+Proposals for all fundraising activities for all non-athletic co-curricular organizations must be submitted to the Student Council and approved by Administration.

-Proposals for fundraising activities which extend beyond the current school community (current students and their families, teachers) must first be approved by the Principal.
+Proposals for fundraising activities which extend beyond the current school community (current students and their families, teachers) must first be approved by the Director of Institutional Advancement.
 All proposals must be submitted in writing on the appropriate form at least four weeks in advance of the activity.

-The Principal has final discretion on all fundraising activities.
+The President has final discretion on all fundraising activities.